Learn about the Data Summit Brussels and Ontotext's presentation.

-This week The ODI, which Ontotext supports from their Day One, held their second Summit with prominent speakers as Sir Tim Berners-Lee, Martha Lane Fox and Sir Nigel Shadbolt, plus a range of speakers from business, government, the arts, startups and charities.
+This week, The ODI, which Ontotext supports from their start, held their second Summit with prominent speakers such as Sir Tim Berners-Lee, Martha Lane Fox and Sir Nigel Shadbolt, plus a range of speakers from business, government, the arts, startups and charities.

 The infrastructural investments are government priority when we speak about railways, motorways or utility supply networks.
-Internet distribution, however, was initially distributed over private networks build by enthusiasts and small companies, before mobile operators considered it as asset.
+Internet distribution, however, was initially done over private networks built by enthusiasts and small companies, before mobile operators considered it as an asset.
 What about Data as Infrastructure?

 “The effort on Open Data shouldn’t stop with opening data” was an important point made by Hetan Shah, Executive Director at Royal Statistical Society.
 The Royal Statistical Society published a “Data Manifesto” in September 2014.
 It describes ten recommendations and focuses on how the UK government can improve data for policymaking, democracy and for prosperity.

-The UK government’s respond is their commitment of “Making data a public asset through infrastructure”.
-Matt Hancock, the Minister for the Cabinet Office and Paymaster General, in made clear commitment to quality and usefulness of Open Data:
+The UK government’s response is their commitment to “Making data a public asset through infrastructure”.
+Matt Hancock, the Minister for the Cabinet Office and Paymaster General, in made a clear commitment to quality and usefulness of Open Data:

 This starts with the dog-fooding principle… In short, one of the best ways to make sure our open data is of high quality is if we use it in our day-to-day operations.

-The ODI’s is committed to bring awareness and consideration to Open Data and its role in the data spectrum.
+The ODI’s is committed to bringing awareness and consideration to Open Data and its role in the data spectrum.
 Then it’s important to discuss three types of data:

 The concept of Linked Data as infrastructure for Open Data was coined around 2006 again by Tim Berners-Lee, at that time director of the World Wide Web Consortium (W3C).
-As linkeddata.org – the single reference point to datasets available as Linked Data – state – there are 570 datasets available currently around three most connected ones, namely:
+As linkeddata.org (the single reference point to datasets available as Linked Data) claims, there are 570 datasets available currently around three most connected ones, namely:

 UK Government already considered Linked Data as the approach for opening datasets.
 Shell it be applied to all Open Data initiatives, we’ll see!